RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 --> So sliding window method look cool for bigger regions, but DESEQ2 cool too, for smaller regions...
 Let's try another method (csaw?) to have the best of both worlds

---> For all genes and consensus peaks, XXXY
+--> For all genes and consensus peaks, WT and KO present same H3K27me3 levels, for both LocalMaxima and  THOR bigwigs (so it is only using the THOR diff sites that I see an increase of H3K27me3 level...)